Oldsmobile 442: 1978

 The 4-4-2 model continued on the downsized A-body platform introduced for the 1978 model year.
 The 1978 version of the 4-4-2 was an option package on the semi-fastback "Aeroback" Cutlass Salon, which was now the entry-level trim of the best-selling Cutlass range.
 It was offered with all powertrains available on the standard Cutlass, including the 231 cuin two-barrel Buick V6, 260 cuin two-barrel Oldsmobile V8, and 305 cuin Chevrolet V8s, in either two- or four-barrel form.
 A three-speed manual transmission was standard, and a three-speed THM200 automatic was available with all engines; a Borg-Warner five-speed manual was offered with the 260 V8 and a four-speed Saginaw manual with the 305 V8.

 Distinctive trim elements included contrasting striping along the rocker panels, lower doors, and wheelwells, badging on the rear trunk, and interior emblems.
 All other options offered on the Cutlass Salon were available with the 4-4-2 package.

 1979

 The 1979 4-4-2 remained based on the Cutlass Salon body style.
 The Hurst/Olds rejoined the lineup this year, based on the Cutlass Calais.

 1980

 The 4-4-2 moved to the notchback Cutlass Calais for 1980, with some of its performance heritage returning as it gained a larger 350 cuin Oldsmobile V8 engine not available on other Cutlass models.
+The 231 V6 and the Chevrolet 305 were no longer offered.
 It included W-30 badging on the front fenders above the side marker lights, with less dramatic graphics than before.
 Otherwise, the car shared identical powertrain with the 1979 Hurst/Olds, excepting the Hurst shifter.
 Also available only in gold over white or gold over black paint, a total of 886 were built: 540 in black, and 346 in white.